PBarmby/PBarmby.github.io/_drafts/2015-03-03-February-wrapup.markdown

 tags: research academia
 ---

-Second month of sabbatical, where did it go?
+The modern equivalent of "you don't write, you don't call" is that my Mom complains she has to Google-stalk me to find out what I've been up to.
+So Mom, here it is, the month of February 2015.

 I worked on revisions to the paper that came out of Dimuthu Hemachandra's MSc thesis, on [PAHs in M31](http://adsabs.harvard.edu/abs/2015AAS...22542905B).
-Although Dimuthu is still around our department, he is working on another project so a fair bit of recalculating, etc was left with me.
-Paper is almost ready to go back to the remaining co-authors and I think should be re-submitted by the end of March.
+Although Dimuthu is still around our department, he is working on another project so some of the recalculating, etc was left with me.
+The paper is almost ready to go back to the remaining co-authors and I think should be re-submitted by the end of March.

 Also, I fretted over the condition of another paper.
 This is another MSc thesis project for which